trussworks/affinity-groups-slackbot/README.md

 - Python 3.6 or higher
   - Poetry
-- Some environment variables as described in installation below
 - Some linting is performed by pre-commit, so don't forget to `pre-commit install`